akopcz2/redlert/README.md

 ### How it works
-REDLERT Launches a puppeteer instance that accesses the running server (initialized by server.js) If there is an issue, a screenshot of the page will be taken and an alert with be fired.
+REDLERT Launches a puppeteer instance that accesses the running server (initialized by server.js) If there is an issue, a screenshot of the page will be taken and an alert will be fired.

 ## Initial Steps